 Becoming a biology teacher requires at least a bachelor's degree and a valid teaching license in the state where you'll be working.
 It can be an extremely rewarding career, and the American education system places great importance on the study of science, including biology.
 Some forward-thinking universities have been recognized for top-ranked teaching degrees that emphasize the study of biology and lead to teacher licensure.

 Choosing the right university and degree program is key to becoming a highly qualified educator.
-Look for an NCATE-accredited curriculum like WGU's online bachelor's degree for aspiring science teachers.
+Look for a top-notch curriculum from a CAEP-accredited Teachers College like WGU's online bachelor's degree for aspiring science teachers.
 The curriculum is designed to combine your enthusiasm for science with your passion for inspiring young minds.
 Before you know it, you might be rubbing elbows in the teacher's lounge with other members of our next generation of biology teachers!

 Ready to jump-start your career in teaching biology?
 The next step could be earning your B.S. in Science Education, Secondary Biological Science.
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!